RMLio/RMLStreamer/README.md

 --pp --post-process NAME             The name of the post processing that will be done on generated triples
                                      Default is: None
-                                     Currently supports:  "bulk", "json-ld" -s   --socket PORT NUMBER            The port number of the socket.
+                                     Currently supports:  "bulk", "json-ld" -s   --socket HOST:PORT              The host name (or IP address) and port number of the socket to write to.
 -t   --kafkaTopic TOPIC              The kafka topic to which the output will be streamed to.

 -c   --config CONFIG FILE	         The path to a configuration file.
 Every parameter can be put in its long form